 La La Land Play-Along

 When it came out, La La Land took the world by storm and won a massive amount of awards.
 This movie won the vast majority of all music and sound related awards that it was nominated for, and now the highlights from Justin Hurwitz’s masterpiece score are available in this book.
-Like many others, it comes with an access pass to audio demonstrations of the music, and lyrics are included in the parts so you can sing along too!
+Like many others, this beginner violin book comes with an access pass to audio demonstrations of the music, and lyrics are included in the parts so you can sing along too!
 Included are such hits as “Another Day of Sun”, “A Lovely Night”, “Start a Fire”, “Mia and Sebastian’s Theme”, the Academy Award nominated “Audition (The Fools Who Dream)”, the Academy Award winning “City of Stars”, and more!

 One of the most common Amazon reviews consistent from book to book is how excited the music makes their child to practice, and how fun it is to hear them playing music that inspires them.
 After all, kids often are drawn to music because they want to play things they know and love at first.
 Making sure that’s a possibility really helps to make music fun for them.